Legal Whipsaw in Washington Sawmill Case: State Supreme Court Decision Fundamentally Changes the Scope of Liability Under the Model Toxics Control Act

 “Owner” Liability Under MTCA

 The Court’s analysis of “owner” liability under MTCA has several implications for cleanups on state-owned lands.
 Although “state government agencies” are included in MTCA’s definition of “person,” Pope Resources holds that such agencies cannot be “any person with any ownership interest” simply because they manage state-owned contaminated lands on behalf of the state.
-Something more is required, as when a state agency holds title to contaminated property.
+Something more is required, as when a state agency holds title to a contaminated property.
 Indeed, the Court did not entirely eliminate state agency “owner” liability under MTCA, confining its holding to the facts of this case.
 Yet, by extension, Pope Resources applies to Washington’s many contaminated submerged lands sites and presumably other types of sites as well.

 The state itself is not included in MTCA’s definition of “person,” and as mentioned above, Pope conceded before the trial court that the state cannot be liable at all under MTCA.
 This issue was not squarely raised on appeal or addressed by the Court, but it is now a critical question for contaminated sites located on state-owned land.